 HR, Finance and Payroll departments must navigate an unfamiliar landscape beset with challenges in taxation, payroll and compliance.
 The challenge of ensuring compliance with both domestic and international tax laws can lead to a rise in costs.

 Travel and Subsistence

 Travel and subsistence are key areas to focus on.

 The difference between paying an accommodation allowance to an employee as compared to paying the landlord directly can result in a tax difference of circa €20,000 per employee per annum.
 It’s worth checking out the tax position from both the home country perspective and the host country perspective to try to obtain the best result possible in both locations.

 In addition to travel and subsistence type arrangements, many countries have special expatriate regimes whereby, for example, a specified percentage of the employee’s employment income may be relieved from tax.
 The Netherlands is one such country.
-Ireland, also has such a regime known as Special Assignee Relief Programme (SARP).
+Ireland also has such a regime known as the Special Assignee Relief Programme (SARP).
 It is important to review such issues as early as possible as there may be a requirement to make an application for this relief within a specified period of time.

 Tax Equalisation Policies